Understanding Cutting Tool Geometry

 March 27, 2018

 No matter how robust and powerful your on-site machining equipment is, if the tool bit isn’t appropriate your results will suffer.
-Not only should the tool be sharp and inserted securely, the basic geometry should be right for the job..
+Not only should the tool be sharp and inserted securely, having an appreciation of the cutting tool geometry will help you ensure it is right for the job.

 If you’re an experienced machinist, then no doubt you’ll have this covered.
 But for those new of you to the profession, this YouTube video created by Learn Engineering gives a clear explanation of how the geometry of a single point cutting tool works when removing material.

 Key cutting tool geometry takeaway points from the video are:

 - To remove a metal chip from a work piece you have to cut along at least 2 surfaces; a main cutting edge and an auxiliary cutting edge.

 - The main cutting edge cuts the main portion of the chip while the auxiliary cuts the second surface and removes the material.

 - The corner on the tool (shown in the video) is known as the ‘nose’.

 - Nose radius effects the surface finish and the strength of the tool.